rdk/p2rank/README.md

 ~~~

-It is also possible to override default params on the command line with their full name.
+It is also possible to override the default params on the command line with their full name.
 To see complete list of params look into `config/default.groovy`.

 ~~~
 prank rescore                   -seed 151 -threads 8  test_data/fpocket.ds